-To ensure that your content is being served to correct language speakers, you can declare the language that your content is in your
+To ensure that your content is being served to correct language speakers, you can declare the language that your content is written in using your

 <html> tag in your header.